mendoza-quintero/homepage/cv.md

 css:
 homepage: TRUE
 position: 4
 summary: My CV reflects my long academic career.
-It reflects my personal and professional achievements, but also the grants and awards that have served as both encouragement and validation of my pursuits towards historical knowledge.
+It highlights my personal and professional achievements, but also the grants and awards that have served as both encouragement and validation of my pursuits towards historical knowledge.
 In addition, I take great pride in the service I have done in my communities, supporting and encouraging other first-generation women of color.
 thumbnail: assets/images/the_shot.png
 ---